The K2view TDM has the following components:

 Example:

-One of the main challenges when running a data transmission over the network is the performance of the data transmission.
-Getting data from a distant location may be time-consuming.
+One of the main challenges when running data transmission over a network is ensuring the performance of the data transmission.
+Obtaining data from a remote location can be time-consuming.

 K2view TDM architecture ensures efficient and quick data transmission between different locations.
 The following diagram is an example of the TDM architecture in a multi-DC topography:

-In general, data provisioning is divided into 2 main sections:
+In general, data provisioning is divided into two main sections:

 The following diagram displays the TDM task creation and execution processes: